EDD Disability

 To qualify for the EDD disability program, an employee must suffer from a non-work-related condition that makes them unable to work for at least eight days, and they must prove that they are losing wages because of it.

-There are some additional eligibility requirements outlined by the state of California:
+There are some additional EDD disability requirements outlined by the state of California.
+The employee must:

-- Be employed or actively job-searching at the time of disability
+- Be employed or actively looking for work when the disability began

-- Have earned at least $300 and had SDI deductions taken out of the employee’s check during a base period (5 to 18 months before payments begin)
+- Have earned at least $300 and paid SDI deductions on it during a base period

 Those entering a drug rehab facility may be eligible to receive SDI if the treatment has been recommended by a medical or religious practitioner and isn’t the result of a criminal violation.

 Often, an employee doesn’t have to be out of work to qualify for SDI payments.
-Those who must work reduced hours due to their disability—and have lost wages as a result—should also file a claim to see if they qualify.
-However, the employee still has to meet all other requirements.
+Those who must work reduced hours due to their disability—and have lost wages as a result—could also file a claim to see if they qualify.

-Citizenship and immigration status don’t impact an employee’s ability to qualify for SDI payments.
-Additionally, the employee’s state of residence doesn’t affect eligibility as long as they work for a California employer and pay into the CASDI program.
+Citizenship and immigration status doesn’t impact an employee’s ability to qualify for SDI payments.
+The employee’s state of residence also doesn’t affect eligibility, as long as they work for a California employer and pay into the CASDI program.

 While nearly all employees pay into this system and qualify for disability, certain workers do not.
-This includes:
+They can include:

 - Some domestic workers